clc3-CloudComputing/clc3-ws23/3-Kubernetes/exercise3.2/README.md

 # Exercise 3.2: Running a Demo App

 In this exercise, you will deploy a container in a Kubernetes cluster.
-Thus, a pod will be created that runs the container.
+Thus, a Pod will be created that runs the container.
 To access the running container, a port forward to a port on your local machine will be conducted.

 ## Requirements